 Think of Indonesia and most likely one of the top places to come to mind is Bali.
-It’s a popular destination especially for Singaporeans as many flights go there and it is relatively easy and cheap for a weekend getaway.
-I’ve been to Bali 5 times in the last 4 years!
+It’s a popular destination especially for Singaporeans as many flights go there and it is relatively easy and cheap for a weekend getaway, in fact I’ve been to Bali 5 times in the last 4 years.

 PRISTINE ISLANDS GALORE

 Why get stuck in a jam with the rush hour crowd in Denpasar when you can have your pick of wild and mostly uninhabited islands around Flores to explore?
 There are numerous small green and brown islands in this archipelago to choose from if you want to go wild, but of note is Padar Island just over an hour’s ride by boat from Labuan Bajo where you can hike up to this amazing view of three different coloured beaches.

 UNCROWDED MULTI-COLOURED BEACHES

 Skip the touts and hordes of Kuta and Seminyak for the quiet, clean and serene beaches of Flores and Komodo.
 Pick from white sandy beaches like Koka Beach, a hidden cove between Ende and Maumere, or watch the sun go down as you stroll across black sand in Labuan Bajo’s Atlantis Beach Club.
 You can even find yourself on a beautiful Pink Beach in Komodo, a rare phenomenon thanks to the presence of red coral bits in the water.

 REAL LIFE DRAGONS

 You’ll mostly be dodging thieving monkeys in Ubud and Uluwatu, but Flores is the main base for you to get to Komodo National Park, home to the incredibly rare Komodo Dragons and a must-visit for those looking to tick the boxes on a UNESCO World Heritage Site and a new natural seven world wonder.
 You can get up close and personal with these lofty lizards on either Komodo or Rinca Island.